Hepatitis B Screening

 All people with chronic hepatitis C are potential candidates for treatment.
 You should discuss with your doctor your treatment options, and when treatment should begin.
 Treatment is especially a priority for people who have advanced fibrosis (liver scarring) or high risk for complications.

 Until recently, the standard treatment for chronic hepatitis C was dual combination therapy with the antiviral drugs pegylated interferon (peginterferon) and ribavirin.
-Since 2011, many new antiviral drugs have become available that have significantly improved cure rates and transformed hepatitis C treatment.
-For some people, interferon-free drug regimens may be an option.
+Since 2011, many new antiviral drugs have become available that have significantly improved cure rates, markedly decreased adverse reaction and transformed hepatitis C treatment.
+For many if not all people, interferon-free drug regimens are the treatments of choice.

 People with chronic hepatitis C should receive genotype testing to determine the treatment approach.
 There are 6 types of hepatitis C genotypes and people have different responses to drugs depending on their genotype.
 For example, people with genotypes 2 or 3 are three times more likely to respond to treatment than those with genotype 1.
 The recommended length of drug treatment also depends on genotype.

 People are considered cured when they have had a "sustained virologic response" and there is no evidence of hepatitis C on lab testing.
 A sustained virologic response (SVR) means that the hepatitis C virus becomes undetectable during treatment and remains undetectable for at least 12 weeks after treatment has been completed.
 For most people who have a response, viral loads remain undetectable indefinitely.
-However, some people can become re-infected or infected with a different genotype strain.
-Some people do not respond to initial treatment and may need to be retreated with a different drug regimen.
+However, having hepatitis C does not protect against future new infection and some people can become re-infected or infected with a different genotype strain.
+Some people (less than 10%) do not respond to initial treatment and may need to be retreated with a longer or different drug regimen.